 MVTec Halcon is calibration software used for machine vision with an integrated development environment (HDevelop) used globally.

 The software comes in handy in cost-saving and improving market time.
 Halcon's flexible architecture helps to facilitate the fast development of any application of machine vision.
 The software offers incredible performance, and it also supports multiple-core platforms.
-It also supports GPU acceleration and other special instruction sets like NEON and AVX2.
+It also supports good quality GPU acceleration and other special instruction sets like NEON and AVX2.

 Additionally, you can use the software in various industries with a library for installations in areas such as morphology, blob analysis, measuring, matching, etc.